chuyenim/react-native-webview-rich-editor/README.md

 ## Usage

-Here is a simple overview of our components usage.
+Here is an example of how to use the `RichTextInput` component in your React Native project:

 ```js
 import React from "react";